 So to accomplish what we want, simply click that little tool icon on the window theme preview and switch to the Windows-Specific Overrides tab.
 From here, click Add and a utility to identify the window for which you want to remove the title bar will be displayed.

-.* (that’s a dot followed by an asterisk).
-In the next section, i enabled the Border size option and set it to “Tiny” for aesthetic reasons.
-Most importantly, you’ll want to select the Hide window title bar option, then click “OK” and “Apply” and you’re done with this part.
+Navigator Waterfox because i use Waterfox).
+In the next section you can enable or disable the window border size option if you want, but most importantly you’ll want to select the Hide window title bar option, then click “OK” and “Apply” and you’re done with this part.

-The caveat with this method verses using the Hide Caption Titlebar Plus Firefox extension, is that we lose our browser window exit, restore and minimize window controls and so you’ll have to get used to exiting Firefox using another method such as a keyboard shortcut, but what i prefer is to simply middle-click the task bar icon to kill the Fox.
+The caveat with this method verses using an extension, is that we lose our browser window exit, restore and minimize window controls and so you’ll have to get used to exiting Firefox using another method such as a keyboard shortcut or a menu item, but what i prefer is to simply middle-click the task bar icon to close windows.
 This is easily accomplished by right-clicking any task bar icon and selecting the Task Manager Settings menu item, then setting the On middle-click option in the General section to “Close Window or Group”.
 Note that i personally do not group windows.

 Returning to Firefox, you may still have a bit of a problem in that you will need a way to drag the window so we can restore (un-maximize) it, resize it and move it around since our title bar is now gone.
 My solution was to simply add a bit of fixed space to the end of the tab bar (i set tabs to be on top).
 This is really only needed when you have enough tabs open so as to fill the space on the tab bar.
 I suppose there are a couple of ways to accomplish this, including a